 Free school matinee performances provide pre-college students live arts education experiences free of charge at McCain Auditorium.
 These performances are designed to nurture a lifelong appreciation of the performing arts.
 Teachers receive in-depth study guides that provide a curriculum context enhancing the experience.

-For more information on how your class or child can experience a free student matinee performance, please call 785-532-6425.
+For information on how your class can experience a free student matinee performance, please call 785-532-6425.

 The Very Hungry Caterpillar and Other Eric Carle Favourites